mattermost/mattermost/doc/install/Upgrade-Guide.md

     1. For example, if your current version is 1.1.0, you want to select version 1.2.0.
       1. In some cases there will be **minor build releases**, such as 1.2.1 and 1.2.2.
 The minor build number indicates a bug fix or security issue release.
 Testing on minor build versions is less extensive than on major build versions and it is recommended that you use the minor build only if you need the specific additions included.
   3. Review Release Notes
-    1. Check the release notes for the version of Mattermost you are able to install, and note any setting changes in the **Compatibility** section that apply to your deployment
+    1. Check the release notes for the version of Mattermost you are able to install, and note any setting changes in the **Compatibility** section that apply to your deployment (Release notes across versions are available from the [CHANGELOG](https://github.com/mattermost/platform/blob/master/CHANGELOG.md)).
   4. Download the `mattermost.tar.gz` file with the correct version for your upgrade
     1. You can use `wget` to retrieve a specific version.
 For example, to download v1.1.0 run `wget https://github.com/mattermost/platform/releases/download/v1.1.0/mattermost.tar.gz`
 2. Stop the Mattermost Server